Blog

 Go ahead and switch to the Measure tab.
 Draw a line starting from the center of gravity all the way to the top of the head.
 When completed, the output measure will be displayed in the filter settings and also on the image itself, as an annotation.

 There will also be a margin of error at either side of the output measure.
-This is mathematically calculated and is dependent on the resolution of the image (and therefore the pixel length/width in a real life measurement unit) and the accuracy of your drawing.
-It is also possible to add additional error (the Experimental Error text box) to account for margins of error that cannot mathematically be accounted for (such as hair thickness, headgear, stance and posture etc.).
+This is mathematically calculated.
+It is dependent on the resolution of the image and the accuracy of your drawing.
+It is also possible to add additional error using the Experimental Error text box.
+This allows for the margins of error that cannot be mathematically accounted for (such as hair thickness, headgear, stance, posture, etc.).

-Check also out this video on our YouTube channel explaining how to measure the height of a subject with the Measure 3D filter in Amped FIVE.
+Check out also this video on our YouTube channel.
+This explains how to measure the height of a subject with the Measure 3D filter in Amped FIVE.

-One thing that we often do when estimating a height of a suspect on surveillance video is apply both the Single View Metrology and Reverse Projection methods, one after the other.
+To validate measurements we will apply both the Single View Metrology and Reverse Projection methods.
 They are completely different methods.
 If all goes well, the results between the two will be similar.
 This, in turn, will make your evidence that much more robust.

 In Amped FIVE, you can overlay your questioned footage to the reconstruction footage by using the Video Mixer.
-This will load the output of two previous chains in your history and visually combine them together in a variety of different ways.
-With Video Mixer, for example, you can put two videos or images side-by-side, one underneath the other, or, overlay them together.
+This will load the output of two previous chains in your history.
+It will also visually combine them together in a variety of different ways.
+With Video Mixer, for example, you can put two videos or images side-by-side.
+You can also overlay them together, if you wish.

 Drag both of your questioned and known images (or video) in the viewer.
 If prompted, load them as a separate chain.
 Then select the Video Mixer filter from the Link group of filters.

 Click on the Blend tab and change the Mode to “Overlay” to superimpose one clip onto the other.
 In the filter settings, you have a Balance slider.
 It will adjust the transparency of one source over the other.
-In this case we will use the slider to give us the best visibility of both the subject and the datum pole, overlaid on top of each other.
-What we will also do is move the playhead to ensure the feet of the subject are as close as possible to the center of gravity of the perpendicular pole.
+In this case we will use the slider to give us the best visibility of both the subject and the datum pole.
+We will also move the playhead so that the feet of the subject are on the center of gravity of the pole.
 If you need, you can use the Annotate filter to draw lines to help you locate the pole’s center of gravity.

 To increase the contrast of pixels near the measuring area (the top of the head), you can also use one of the Adjust filters which will bring out the detail even more.
 In this instance I have used the Histogram Equalization.